How To Choose A Surfboard?

 – Needs speed on a wave and hard to paddle

 ROCKER is the bottom curvature of the board from tail to nose.
-The more “bent” the board is – the more rocker it has.
+The more “bent” the board is – the more rocker it’s got.

 Having the proper rocker design on your board makes a whole lot of difference in riding the waves.

-Most shortboards have a design with a heavy rocker, so you could take off late from a wave without nose-diving on steep turns.
-A good amount of rocker is also good for riding on hollow waves – where you have to adjust the board quite often and fast.
+Most shortboards have a design with a heavy rocker, so you could take off late from a steep wave without nose-diving the board.
+A good amount of rocker is also good for riding on hollow waves – where you have to adjust riding the line quite often and fast.

 Longboards, Soft-top foam boards, and mal boards are designed with a relaxed rocker other times called flat rocker, that’s ideal for small wave size and weaker swells.
 Having a relaxed rocker gives you more float and enables early take off with less paddling.
 So – the more floating area you have beneath you – the easier it will be to move forward, but it can limit you on the more advanced conditions.

-If you are unsure which size surfboard is right for you – It is better to get a bigger board with more volume.
+If you are unsure which size surfboard is right for you – read our article about it: How To Calculate The Surfboard Volume

-Volume is the amount of foam your surfboard occupies.
+What is the surfboard volume?
+Volume is the amount of foam the surfboard occupies.
 Volume is measured in cubic liters.
 Many beginners tend to choose the board mainly by the number of liters which is ultimately not the right thing to do.
 It’s best to choose a surfboard primarily by its shape (design or type), then dimensions and after that the volume.

 For example, A surfer named John who is 6’2” tall chooses a shortboard that’s 5’8″ long but has the right amount of volume in it – John is going to have a hard time maneuvering the board that’s too short for him.
 On the other hand, when John is deciding to pick the right length and type of the board for the waves he is mainly going to surf, but with too many liters in it, he/she is going to catch way more waves.